How many cryptocurrencies are there?

 - How many crypto coins are there, and why cryptocurrencies matter

 How many cryptocurrencies are there?
-Well, according to data from Statista, there are currently over 6,000 in existence.
+Well, according to data from Statista, there are currently more than 9,900 in existence.
 New tokens are popping up all the time – each with a different use case and backstory.

 The industry’s market cap fluctuates on a regular basis – often driven by the performance of major digital assets such as bitcoin and ethereum.
-On 2 November, BTC had a 44% share of the market but this is figure has decreased as altcoins show dominance.
-On 20 December 2021, bitcoin holds 40.3% market dominance.
+On 2 November 2021, BTC had a 44% share of the market but this is figure has decreased as altcoins show dominance.
+As of 27 January 2022, bitcoin holds a 41.6% market dominance.

 Here’s a statistic that reveals how top-heavy the market is.
-The top five cryptocurrencies (bitcoin, ethereum, binance coin, tether and solana) represent over $1.5trn by market cap.
+The top five cryptocurrencies (bitcoin, ethereum, binance coin, tether and USD Couin) represent more than $1.18trn by market cap.
 Many of these smaller altcoins only have a collective value in the low millions – and often the price per coin can fall precipitously in the weeks and months following their launch.
 A sizeable number of the cryptocurrencies in circulation are ‘forks’ too.
 For example, bitcoin cash and bitcoin SV have split off from BTC, Ethereum split off from Ethereum Classic, and some argue that stellar is a hard fork of XRP.

 How many cryptocurrencies will survive?